Projects of DRDO

-This article consists of projects of the Defence Research and Development Organisation.
+This article consists of projects of the Defence Research and Development Organisation (DRDO).

 Aeronautics

-The DRDO is responsible for the ongoing Light Combat Aircraft.
+The Defence Research and Development Organisation (DRDO) is responsible for the ongoing HAL Tejas programme.
 The LCA is intended to provide the Indian Air Force with a modern, fly by wire, multi-role fighter, as well as develop the aviation industry in India.
 The LCA programme has allowed DRDO to progress substantially in the fields of avionics, flight control systems, aircraft propulsion and composite structures, along with aircraft design and development.